mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 ASLAN ANIMALS
 The Aslan regularly import creatures from their homeworld of Kusyu to their new colonies.
-Most imported creatures are livestock, brought to supply the race’s ceaseless hunger for fresh meat.
+Most imported creatures are livestock, brought to supply the race's ceaseless hunger for fresh meat.
 A few are predators hunted by the Aslan for sport or creatures useful for other products or their place in the ecosystem.

 AUA (HOOFMEAT)

-AUA’KA
+AUA'KA

 ATEKTEIA (SCORPION)

-_Aua_ are large herbivores that have been the Aslan’s main prey for millions of years.
+_Aua_ are large herbivores that have been the Aslan's main prey for millions of years.
 Modern _Aua_ have been bred and genetically engineered to grow quickly, to thrive in a variety of environments and to consume a wide range of vegetable